Skip to main content

 Tracking pixels are often used to report on and optimize marketing campaigns that are driving users to complete a specific action on a website.
 For example, a business might use the Flowcode Pixel to track form submissions or purchases from visitors who land on their site after scanning a Flowcode on a flyer, packaging, or in-store signage.

 The Flowcode Pixel is the first product of its kind to show a full funnel, offline to online, attribution model.
-From offline scans in the real world to online conversion, customers using the Flowcode pixel can understand the behavior of their audience and the actions they are taking on their sites.
+From offline scans in the real world to online conversion, customers using the Flowcode pixel can measure how many consumers convert.

-Leveraging the Flowcode Pixel enables you to identify how traffic from your Flowcodes is converting on your site.
+Leveraging the Flowcode Conversion Pixel enables you to identify how traffic from your Flowcodes is converting on your site.
 The Pixel expands the view of your success tracking by collecting data through to the end conversion on your destination, allowing for full funnel ROI calculations.
-This also provides insight into existing gaps in any offline to online conversion funnel, allowing brands to identify exactly where through the campaign and online experience they may be losing a customer.
+You can also use the pixel to track purchases/donations.
+Our platform captures the dollar amount tied to the given conversion.

 Additionally, the Flowcode Pixel powers FlowID - Flowcode’s identity resolution feature.
 When a visitor completes a form on your site and provides an identifier (like an email address), that information is sent back to Flowcode.
 This enriches your FlowID data, enabling you to tie scan activity and site behavior back to known individuals for deeper customer insights.

-How is the Flowcode Pixel different from UTMs?
+How is the Flowcode Conversion Pixel different from UTMs?

-We recommend using both: UTMs for consistency with tools like Google Analytics, and the Flowcode Pixel for deeper attribution, identity resolution, and faster, self-serve reporting.
+We recommend using both together: UTMs for consistency with tools like Google Analytics, and the Flowcode Conversion Pixel for deeper attribution, identity resolution, and faster decision-making through in-platform reporting.

 Can you use more than one Pixel on a site?